 - electronically via the Electronic Submission System (for prospectuses, listing particulars or circulars), or

-- hard copy to The Allocations Manager, UKLA Department, Financial Conduct Authority, 25 The North Colonnade, London E14 5HS (circulars only)
+- hard copy to The Allocations Manager, UKLA Department, Financial Conduct Authority, 12 Endeavour Square, London, E20 1JN (circulars only)

 You should mark hard-copy submissions for the attention of the member(s) of our review team allocated to your case rather than the Allocations Manager.